soulinterpr said: Dear Ms Foxo, which would win out of a small whale or a large horse? I've got a fiver riding on this. Thanks

 As for breakfasts, I’m pretty partial to fried mushrooms on wholegrain toast with a smattering of brown sauce, and about six cups of proper tea.

 Question with 1 note

 p3oplearestrange-deactivated201 said: Have you ever done, or thought of doing, any covers of songs but using your looping in them?

 I have indeed done this!
 In the past I have covered ‘Baby I Love Your Way’ by UB40, ‘Viva La Vida’ by Coldplay, ‘Toxic’ by Britney Spears and most recently (and, in my opinion, successfully) ‘Saturday Night’ by Whigfield.
 Oh, and I also tacked a cover of ‘Happy Birthday To You’ by Stevie Wonder on to the end of my song ‘Turn It Back On’ when I played a gig a friend put on for their birthday - that one was a lot of fun.
 They’ve all pretty much been one-off covers to date but perhaps I should record a few of them for everyone to enjoy… I’m always open to suggestions of things I should cover too, so if any come to mind, feel free to give me a nudge!

-thepurgatoryplayers asked: If you could work with any living artist on a collaboration, who would it be?
+thepurgatoryplayers said: If you could work with any living artist on a collaboration, who would it be?